vamoosebbf/sp_tof/README.md

 ## Transplant

-Modify the following parameters to fit other K210.
+Modify the following parameters to fit other K210 boards.

 * C